pelikanmartin/cxfrs-example-failing/readme.md

 Project uses CXF Interceptor to to mark response Headers and then Interceptor/ResponseFilter to filter out all non-prefixed headers.
 CXFRS uses Response Interface Service Class.
 It works only if producer and consumer are both synchronous.
 This behaviour changed since 2.17.6

+## Note
+When returned binary attachment,  JAXRSOutInterceptor generates and commits message!
+We have to modify:
+1) response headers in Phase.Marshal
+2) response headers in responseFilter - in the middle of JAXRSOutInterceptor processing (filters are provided here)

 ## Run the test example
 - run class src/main/java/eu.mpelikan.camel.springboot.MySpringBootApplication